gvwilson/sensibleadventures/princess-bear/princess-bear.md

 The prince shrugged.
 "Thanks," he said, his voice breaking again.
 "But Sergeant Gyalpa is really in charge.
 You'll meet him when we get to town.
-And Sergeant Ramdu too---she's our magician.
+And Sergeant Ranneda too---she's our magician.
 Mostly I just try to stay out of their way."

 "Well, you sounded pretty convincing to me," Noxy said.
 She lowered her voice half an octave.
 "You two keep an eye out."